ronaldhupatawilson/slipstreamdemo/README.md

 If you look around you will find models, controllers, resource files, request files, migration files, factory files and a bunch of the vue files amongst other things.

+I did have a few questions about why there was a division between General and details and why you had apply and clear buttons but it was too late to expect an answer so I thought I'd just finish it.

 I hope it all makes sense.

 kind regards,